david-drew/OpenVINO-Samples/UX_Samples_Guide.md

     1. Look for the Profile and Optimize tabs.
 Select Optimize.
     2. Select INT8.
     3. Press the Optimize button.
 This will take a few minutes.

-    4. In the upper panel (model summary), click on the cog icon in the Accuracy column.
-    5. Select "Object Detection" and "ssd" if not set.
-    6. Press the "Run Accuracy Check" Button.
+    4. After this process completes, press the Execute button in the middle panel.
+This will take a few minutes.
+    5. OPTIONAL:  If accuracy isn't listed, press the "Refresh" icon in the Accuracy column of the upper panel.
 This will take several minutes.
-    7. You should have been returned to the main screen.
-Press the Execute button.

-    8. Download the model.
+    6. Download the model.

 ***Step 6 - Additional Setup for Ease of Use***